Representing Yourself at Your Family Law Trial: Definitions of Words Commonly Used in Family Law Cases

 Family Law Act: The Family Law Act is provincial legislation that deals with family property, the matrimonial home, support obligations (including spousal and child support), domestic contracts, and dependant’s claims for damages.

-Family Law Information Centres (FLICs): You will find a FLIC in courthouses in Ontario.
+Family Law Information Centres (FLICs): You will find a FLIC in family courthouses in Ontario.
 The people in the FLIC office will help you with information about family law and resources available in the community.
 They will also be able to provide information and referrals about mediation.
 The FLIC service is free.

 Family Law Rules: The Family Law Rules are a set of rules that govern the practice of family law in Ontario.
 All cases in Ontario are expected to follow the Family Law Rules.